vsoch/proposal-jekyll/README.md

 #### 2. Customize

 To edit configuration values, customize the [_config.yml](https://github.com/vsoch/proposal-jekyll/blob/main/_config.yml).
 This includes details like the site title and basename, and colors.
+You'll also want to look at the [deploy-approved.yaml](.github/workflows/deploy-approved.yaml) and [deploy-draft.yaml](.github/workflows/deploy-draft.yaml) if you want to customize the tags used for drafts and approved, respectfully.

 #### 3. Deploy